Serjeel-Ranjan-911/UNOGame/Document/notes.md

 - for 2 to 10 players

-- On each turn player will be given 1 min to move.
-On 30 sec game will show suggesstion on which card to play (toggleable feature)

 ****

 ## Frontend

 - Hand of cards will be shown in main playing screen.

-Player can select the cards for playing by tapping on the cards.
+Player can throw the card by sliding them.

-- A menu window which will contain **settings**, **rules**, **about** and any other options.
+- A menu window which will contain **settings**, **about** and any other options.

-**rules**:-

-A list of rules for the game, some of the rules can be enabled/disabled based upon game creater choice.
+For simplicity all the states about game will be maintained in App.js file itself

 ****

 ## Backend

-- not focusing on using nginx now

 - Game Creater will create room which others can join.